Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Kim Jin-hu Pius (1739–1814): The ancestor of the St. Kim Taegon Andrew.
+Kim Jin-hu Pius (1739-1814).
+The ancestor of the St. Kim Taegon Andrew.
 Kim Jin-hu Pius was born in Solmoe, Chungcheong-do.
-He was the great-grandfather of St. Kim Taegon Andrew and the father of Kim Jong-han Andrew, who was martyred in 1816 and who will be beatified with the 123 Blessed.
+He was the great-grandfather of St. Kim Taegon Andrew and the father of Kim Jong-han Andrew, who was martyred in 1816 and was beatified with the 123 Blessed.
 Pius Kim encountered Catholicism when his eldest son learned the catechism from Yi Jon-chang Gonzaga and taught it to his brothers.
-Then, Pius Kim was about 50 years old.
-As he obtained a small government post from the governor, he strongly refused the advice of his children.
-However, as his sons kept persuading him, he gradually drawn towards Jesus Christ and quitted his government position to focus on fulfilling religious duties.
+As his sons continued to tell him about God, he gradually drew towards Jesus Christ and left his government position to focus on fulfilling religious duties.
 When Pius Kim was arrested during the Sinhae persecution in 1791, he professed his faith in God.
 He was arrested four to five more times but was released each time.
 He was also arrested during the Shinyu Persecution in 1801, but was exiled and set free.
 Pius Kim was arrested again in 1805 and was taken to Haemi.
-This time, he behaved like a real Catholic and professed his faith in God without hesitation.
-He stayed in prison for a long time without being sentenced to death.
-In prison, the officials and prison guards respected him for his noble and dignified personality and conduct.
-He spent 10 years in prison, during which he endured the sufferings and pains of prison.
-He died in prison on 1 December 1814 at the age of 75.
+He continued to profess his faith in God without hesitation and was held in prison for a long time without being sentenced to death.
+In prison, the officials and prison guards respected him for his dignity and conduct.
+He spent 10 years in prison and died there on 1 December 1814 at the age of 75.